cockroachdb/docs/v2.1/performance-benchmarking-with-tpc-c.md

     --background
     ~~~

 4. Repeat steps 1 - 3 for the other two `n1-highcpu-16` instances.
+Be sure to adjust the `--advertise-addr` flag each time.

 5. From the fourth `n1-highcpu-16` instance, run the [`cockroach init`](initialize-a-cluster.html) command: